Thomas Carrique (footballer)

-Thomas Carrique (born 26 February 1999) is a French professional footballer who plays as a right-back for Spanish club Celta de Vigo B.
+Thomas Carrique (born 26 February 1999) is a French professional footballer who plays as a right-back for Segunda División club FC Andorra.

 Club career

 Carrique joined the FC Girondins de Bordeaux academy in 2015 after years of impressing against them with his local club FC Lourdes.
 He made his professional debut for Bordeaux in a 3–0 Ligue 1 loss to Strasbourg on 8 December 2017, playing the full 90 minutes.

-On 25 July 2021, he joined Spanish Primera División RFEF club Celta B.
+On 25 July 2021, he joined Spanish Primera División RFEF club Celta B. On 12 July 2023, he moved to fellow league team SD Ponferradina.

+On 27 June 2025, Carrique joined Segunda División side FC Andorra on a two-year deal.